 “They’re all traitors! “

 “Mr. President, this is outrageous!”

 “The Joint Chiefs of Staff are the scum of the American people!
 Not a shred of honor!”
 The president stood and started to pace, his voice rising.
 “They call themselves generals… years of training at the academy just so they can become little treasonous voyeurs!
 Useless!
 For years they’ve prevented American victories overseas.
 They have decades of training but they can’t even keep an aircraft carrier afloat.”
 The president rubbed his temples.
-“They have all these smart-bombs and laser-guided things and satellites but they can’t even conquer ass-backwards countries of sheep-shagging musketmen.
+“They have all these smart-bombs and laser-guided things and satellites but they can’t even conquer ass-backwards countries defended by sheep-shagging musket-men.
 Worthless!”
 He pounded his fist on the table sending a stack of papers over the edge.
 “But they can turn on me like this?
 Why?”

 Buckminster turned to Fricke as if imploring him to do something.
 Fricke sat motionless.

 “You know what I should have done?
 I should have liquidated all of them like… like Stalin did.
 Traitors!”